monocle-h2020/MONDA/README.md

 If you use MONDA in a scientific publication, we would appreciate citations:
 *add in how we want this citing*

+##Contributors
+This code was developed with input from Plymouth Marine laboratory (thja-pml@github, tjor@github, StefaSimis@github) and Water Insight (Semhar-Ghe@github, waterthing@github).

 ## Submodule Information
 The package contains access, qc and analysis tools for different types of sensors that are all used for water quality measurement.
 Details of these are provided below.